-The most sexy brownie recipe
+The sexiest brownie recipe

 This brownie recipe is like no other.
-It calls for several out-of-the-ordinary ingredients beyond the chickpea flour.
+It calls for several out-of-the-ordinary ingredients beyond chickpea flour.
 And, as you’ve probably guessed, they’re all aphrodisiac.

-For starters, there’s tangy, dried cherries soaked in balsamic vinegar.
+For starters, there are tangy, dried cherries soaked in balsamic vinegar.
 The cherries help give the brownies moisture and an added chewy texture as well as their sweet tang.
 (And you’re going to love what happens to the flavor of cherries when they’re soaked in balsamic vinegar.
 They absorb a touch of the vinegar’s acidic bite but not too much.)